 Appeals are heard by an independent panel, made up of three people that have no ties to the local authority.
-If you are considering appealing against a decision to refuse a where they could overturn our decision, if the refusal is based on Infant Class Size
+If you are considering appealing against a decision to refuse a Reception, Year 1 or Year 2 place, the independent panel have very limited circumstances where they could overturn our decision, if the refusal is based on Infant Class Size Regulations.
+These are: